 Applied colloquium here

-Academe article submitted May 18; also [probably] in AAUP state conference website
+Academe article submitted May 18, accepted May 27; also earlier version in AAUP state conference website

 Honors seminar — Mexico DF — March 20